ShijieTang/lets-trade/README.md

 There is no build step.
 The extension runs plain browser JavaScript from `src/` and bundled browser libraries from `vendor/`.

 ## Release Notes

+### 0.6.2.2

+Patch release from `0.6.2`.

+This release updates the workbench UI and the CIF D/A quotation calculator:

+- Moves the fold/unfold and language controls to the top-left, with only fold/unfold visible while collapsed.
+- Restyles the AI Auto Fill panel to match the rest of the workbench.
+- Reorders workbench sections around the upload, auto-fill, document flow, calculator, document, links, and action workflow.
+- Adds export quote controls for factory price tax status, tax refund rate, Bank & DHL lump-sum buffer, and client rebate/commission.
+- Updates the export quote floor and ceiling price calculations for conditional tax refund handling and fixed order-level Bank & DHL cost allocation.

 ### 0.6.1